 \linenumbersep{5pt}

-Electrical generation of out-of-equilibrium spin angular momentum (SAM) and orbital angular momentum (OAM) in nonmagnetic materials are central phenomena in the fields of spin-orbitronics \cite{sinova:2015, soumya:2016} and orbitronics \cite{bernevig:2005, go:2021}, respectively.
+Electrical generation of out-of-equilibrium spin and orbital electronic angular momenta (AMs) in nonmagnetic materials are central phenomena in the fields of spin-orbitronics \cite{sinova:2015, soumya:2016} and orbitronics \cite{bernevig:2005, go:2021}, respectively.
 The growing interest and rapid progress in these areas are largely driven by their potential to manipulate magnetization \cite[\& references therein]{manchon:2019,rappoport:2023, Lee:2024, atencia:2024,jo:2024}.
-Intrinsic angular momentum (AM) transverse current response in time reversal (TR) and inversion (I) symmetric metals continue to be a central focus.
+The intrinsic AMs transverse current response in time reversal (TR) and inversion (I) symmetric metals continue to be a central focus.
 Early work concentrated on heavy \emph{5d} metals ({\em e.g.}, Pt, Ta or W), where strong spin-orbit interaction (SOI) gives rise to a large, theoretically predicted, intrinsic spin Hall effect (SHE) \cite{guo:2008,qiao:2018}.
 More recently, interest has shifted to light elements with weak SOI ({\em e.g.}, Ti, Cr, V or Mn), spurred by predictions of a ``giant'' intrinsic orbital Hall effect (OHE), remarkably found independent of the SOI \cite{tanaka:2008,kontani:2009,go:2018,go:2018b,pezo:2022,busch:2023}.
-Observations of spin edge accumulation (SEA) \cite{stamm:2017,pattabi:2023} and orbital edge accumulation (OEA) \cite{choi:2023,lyalin:2023,idrobo:2024}, at the boundaries of thin-film elemental-metal conductors are widely regarded as the most direct experimental confirmations of the predicted intrinsic SHE and OHE, respectively.
-This interpretation relies on analysis assuming diffusive transport of X angular momentum (XAM) -- with X denoting either spin (S) or orbital (O) -- in which the intrinsic X Hall effect (XHE) is treated as a source term \cite{stamm:2017,lyalin:2023}.
+Observations of spin \cite{stamm:2017,pattabi:2023} and orbital \cite{choi:2023,lyalin:2023,idrobo:2024} edge accumulation, at the boundaries of thin-film elemental-metal conductors are widely regarded as the most direct experimental confirmations of the predicted intrinsic SHE and OHE, respectively.
+This interpretation relies on analysis assuming diffusive transport of the electronic AMs, in which the intrinsic SHE or OHE are treated as source terms \cite{stamm:2017,lyalin:2023}.